ct-report/IT/samples/IMMUNI/ReproducibleBuilds/README.md

 - **2.** Arrange package signature situation.
 There are 2 ways to do so.

-(2A) Generate your own certificate & arrange keystore/key params into <project>/template.properties
+(2A) Suggested : Generate your own certificate & arrange keystore/key params into <project>/template.properties

 ```
 storeFile=<your_location/keystore.jks>